tsujamin/digi-approval/design/design.md

     * Virus scanning workers will be implemented in [ClamAV][clamav], or possibly stubbed out if we run out of time.
     * Email workers will send mail through Amazon SES, using the SMTP interface for simple transition to SSICT infrastructure.
  * **Database**: [PostgreSQL][postgres].
-     * Transition to an Oracle database to meet SSICT requirements should be straightforward.
+     * Transition to an Oracle database to meet SSICT requirements should be straightforward thanks to Django's database abstraction.
  * **File storage**: [OpenStack Swift][swift].
  * **Front end**: [Bootstrap][bootstrap] and [HTML5 boilerplate][h5bp]
      * Developed with an eye towards standards compliance, accessibility and extensibility.